-HR sends out an excel questionnaire annually (in January) to a network of local SPOCS (at a country and region level).
-For the data collection a simple excel template 11 is used.
-The countries/Regions need to fill in information about the Entity they are reporting on, Sickness rate data, Maternity and/or parental leave, Labor Relations and Performance Management 12.
+Global People Analytics sends an excel questionnaire in January to a network of local country-region single points of contact (SPOCs).
+For the data collection a simple excel template is used.
+The countries/Regions need to fill in information about the Entity they are reporting on, Sickness rate data, Maternity and/or parental leave, Labor Relations and Performance Management.
 The figure below shows the outline of the process.